Welcome to PayPal!

 - On the Transaction Details Page, the payment must be marked “eligible” or “partially eligible” for PayPal's Seller Protection in the case of Unauthorised Transaction claims, or “eligible” for PayPal's Seller Protection in the case of Item Not Received claims,

-PayPal determines, in its sole discretion, whether your claim qualifies for the Seller Protection program.
-PayPal will make a decision, in its sole discretion, based on the coverage and eligibility requirements, any information or documentation provided during the resolution process or any other information PayPal deems relevant and appropriate under the circumstances.
+PayPal determines, in its sole discretion, whether your claim is eligible for PayPal's Seller Protection program.
+PayPal will make a decision, in its sole discretion, based on the eligibility requirements, any information or documentation provided during the resolution process or any other information PayPal deems relevant and appropriate under the circumstances.

 Item Not Received additional requirements